 Also known as the Caucasian Mountain Shepherd, he is a happy dog when he has a job to carry out, and when he is employed to do what he is naturally born to do; ie. guard and protect.

 As a member of his family, and, provided he is well socialized and a lot of care, patience and attention has gone into his training, you can expect unfaltering loyalty and complete peace of mind from any intruders and total devotion from your Caucasian Shepherd Dog.

-The Caucasian Shepherd Dog is a bit of an ancient breed.
-They have been guarding livestock such as sheep in Caucasia (the mountains between The Black Sea and The Caspian Sea) for at least 600 years.
-During this time, the breed haven't changed too much.
-In fact, their teeth are longer than any other breed which hints at their ancient past.
+As livestock guardian dogs, the Caucasian Shepherd Dog is a very ancient breed.
+They have been guarding livestock such as sheep in the Caucasus Mountains (the mountains between The Black Sea and The Caspian Sea) for at least 1000 years.

-It's perhaps a sign of the times that they are now becoming more popular domestically to protect property from thieves and in prisons to deter the inmates.
+It's perhaps a sign of the times that they are now becoming more popular domestically to protect property from thieves, and in prisons to deter the inmates.

 Also available in brown but this is prohibited by the FCI (Fédération Cynologique Internationale - AKA World Canine Organisation)

 The breed was recognized by the United Kennel Club (UKC) in the United States in 1995, and is also listed by the American Kennel Club (AKC).

 You can find out what life with a Caucasian Shepherd is really like by reading our interview with Mario about living with his gorgeous Caucasian Shepherd dog, Mike.
 He has some funny little quirks - especially when he is being groomed!